gnarledrootsystems/php-pdo-code-challenge/README.md

 the criteria - You can run these yourself if you like by calling `composer test` on the command line.

-Once you've finished and you're confident you have completed the code challenge push your code to your clone of this repository and send Mark an email (`adam@ottooptics.io`) with a link to your clone - We'll check it over and get back to you with some feedback.
+Once you've finished and you're confident you have completed the code challenge push your code to your clone of this repository and send Adam an email (`adam@ottooptics.io`) with a link to your clone - We'll check it over and get back to you with some feedback.

 ## Required Environment